 Scaling Parse Server

-It’s been a while since Parse closed down completely in Jan 2017.
+Now in 2020, more than 4 years have passed since Facebook decided to release the open-source version of Parse.
+During this time many new features were released and the community of supporters is larger than ever.
 We take pride in the number of Parse.com users who have subsequently decided to put their trust in Back4App’s Parse Server Platform.
 We want to share with the community some of the lessons we’ve learned since this journey begun.

 Parse Server was launched as an Open Source version of Parse.com but it has proved a valuable resource in many other ways.
 It provides an excellent NodeJS framework for building and scaling your App.
 The app scaling in question is of the major variety — at Back4App we’ve scaled some apps up to 10.000 Req/s (about 80.000 simultaneous users).
 All of this is possible while staying in total control of your backend and avoiding the kind of locks and limitations that come with Black Box solutions.